davecrump/portsdown5/README.md

-# Portsdown 5 Development Project
+# The Portsdown 5 Project

 It is hoped that the Portsdown 5, when finished, will have similar functionality to the Portsdown 4, but will run on the Raspberry Pi 4 or the Raspberry Pi 5.
 It uses the 64 bit version of the trixie operating system.
+Development is slow because of the magnitude of the changes between 32 bit buster and 64 bit trixie.

 There are 3 target hardware configurations: